 Whenever you start a business, some questions need to be answered.
 One of these questions is who you will be marketing to.
-Are you using a concentrated marketing strategy, or you’re opening your reach?
+Are you using a concentrated marketing strategy or opening your reach?

 Deciding your target market isn’t something simple.
 There’s no book of instructions that you can follow to answer these tough questions.

-However, a simpler option can make it easier for you to plan your marketing efforts.
+However, a more straightforward option can make it easier for you to plan your marketing efforts.
 It is the choice between opting for a concentrated marketing approach or marketing to a broader, horizontal consumer base.
 No need to get all clueless with the jargon.
-These two are marketing systems that companies adopt, and they can be understood relatively simply.
+Companies adopt these two marketing systems, which can be understood relatively simply.

 The biggest companies that manufacture products for a wide variety of customers are the ones that have a “horizontal market.”
 Hence, every stage of their business, from production and marketing to distribution, is carried out on a broader scale.